What is Fractional? How to Buy and Sell Fractionalized NFTs

 Most people who collect NFTs are now priced out of the blue-chip projects that command notable respect and clout.
 But what if you could own a small piece of CryptoPunks, Fidenzas, a Bored Ape, or more without paying hundreds of thousands of dollars for the privilege?
-Fractional.art, a new platform for decentralized ownership of any NFT, allows you to buy a portion of these assets the same way you can purchase a small percent of a stock and see the same benefits when it appreciates.
+Fractional.art, a new platform for decentralized ownership of any NFT, allows you to buy a portion of these assets and access their exclusive communities — with the possibility for your fractional share to appreciate over time.

 Founded in early 2021 by Andy Chorlian — known as @andy8052 on Twitter, Fractional officially launched on June 26.
 The platform hosts a smart contract through which anyone can take an NFT (ERC-721) they own and splinter it into a desired amount of fractionalized tokens.

 In August, Fractional announced it raised $7.9 million in seed funding to expand its team, including more smart contract and front-end development.
 The future of fractional NFTs is likely just getting started, and Fractional.Art is leading the charge.